 Entitled “Bloody Saturday” or just “Shanghai Baby”, the photo became a potent symbol of the plight of the Chinese people, not to mention a lighting rod for anti-Japanese sentiment in the U.S. If nothing else, the snapshot would emerge as one many waypoints on the road to war between Japan and the United States.
 Here are 11 facts about this historic photo:

-• Immediately following the attack, newsmen rushed to the station to document the carnage.
-Wong was among them.
-“It was a horrible sight,” he later recalled.
+“It was a horrible sight,” Wong later recalled.
 “Dead and injured lay strewn across the tracks and platform.
 Limbs lay all over the place.
 I stopped to reload my camera.
 I noticed that my shoes were soaked with blood.”

-• Footage of the infant appeared in newsreels as early as mid-September.
-By the end of the month, it was being seen in movie houses across the country.
+Footage of the helpless infant appeared in newsreels as early as mid-September.
+By the end of the month, it was being seen in movie houses all over the United States.
 As many as 25 million Americans witnessed the brief sequence.
-The stills were picked up by the Hearst newspaper chain and ran coast to coast and internationally.
+The stills were picked up by Hearst newspapers and ran coast to coast and internationally.
 By October, it’s estimated that 136 million people had seen Wong’s now iconic image.

-• The photograph became an instant sensation.
+The photograph became an instant sensation.
 It aroused indignation in coffee shops, saloons and living rooms across the United States, not to mention the corridors of power.
 Once isolationist legislators were soon launching hawkish tirades against Japan.
 Nebraska senator and noted foreign policy dove George Norris described Tokyo’s militarist regime as “disgraceful,” “barbarous” and “cruel”.
-Relations between Tokyo and Washington were strained as the U.S. sought to retaliate against Japan for its aggression through diplomatic pressure and economic sanctions.
+Relations between Tokyo and Washington became strained as the U.S. retaliated against Japan through diplomatic pressure and economic sanctions.
 Within four years, the two countries would be at war.